The Selvedge Masterlist: Our Ultimate Jeans Guide

 With one of our favourite subtle arcuates and an exceptionally modern cut, these are primed for the street.
 Perfect for hard-nosed individualists.

-For a little more room, try the Silveridge or the Stanton
+If you’re looking for something with a little more room, try the Stanton

 You can buy Rogue Territory here: Stag Provisions (US), Brooklyn Clothing (CA), Redcast Heritage (ES)